-If you’ve been to a doughnut shop lately, attended a fancy schmancy brunch, or been on a cruise, you’ve encountered the breakfast cereal doughnut fad.
-Doughnuts made with your favorite cereals from childhood.
+If you’ve been to a doughnut shop lately, attended a fancy schmancy brunch, or been on a cruise, you’ve encountered the breakfast cereal doughnut.
+Doughnuts made with your favorite childhood cereals.

 Thanks to Post Foods and Fruity Pebbles sponsoring today’s post, you can now make incredibly delicious cereal donuts at home in less than an hour!